fizzed/rocker/README.md

     @views.main.template("Home") -> {
         Hello @message!
     }

+Hey, what about the ```RockerBody content``` argument?
+We cover it in more detail in the [syntax readme](SYNTAX.md), but for now just understand that its the only special type of argument and instructs Rocker that a template expects a "body" to be passed to it.

 The Rocker parser will generate a Java source file for each template.
 They will be `target/generated-sources/rocker/views/main.java` and